Safer sleep for babies

-Many parents feel anxious about making sure their baby is sleeping safely because of the risk of Sudden infant death syndrome (SIDS).
+Many parents feel anxious about making sure their baby is sleeping safely because of the risk of sudden infant death syndrome (SIDS).
 This is the sudden, unexpected and unexplained death of an apparently healthy baby.
 This usually happens in their sleep.
+NHS has more information about this.

 The safest place for your new baby to sleep is in their own cot, in the same room as you, whether it’s during the night or at nap time in the day for the first 6 months.